 Each component of the Attack Phase is backed by peer-reviewed studies, real-world case reports, and mechanistic data.
 While no single supplement guarantees success, their combined synergy creates a kill trap that radiation alone cannot match.
 This approach strikes hard while the cancer is metabolically cornered.

-Summary — Why the ATK Phase Matters
+Summary — Why the Attack Phase Matters

 Radiation therapy isn’t just about zapping a tumor — it’s about creating the right conditions so the tumor can’t fight back.
 The Attack Phase ensures that cancer cells are deprived of fuel, stripped of antioxidants, overrun with ROS, and unable to repair.
 For anyone serious about a natural cancer therapy that works with radiation, this morning stack could be the most important part of their healing protocol.